2 Best Basketball Shoes For Wide Feet in 2025

 Wide shoe or wide toebox?

-There are quite a few basketball shoes that show regular width in the metatarsal area but feel notably roomier around the toes.
+There are quite a few basketball shoes that show regular width in the widest area but feel notably roomier around the toes.
 This happens when the shoe’s toebox shape is rounded and has no aggressive tapering towards the front.

 The photo below shows how a tapered toebox (top) is different from a rounded one (bottom):